The impact of past trauma or abuse

 Getting help for past trauma or abuse

-Talking to someone can also be helpful.
-Often the process of talking about what has happened can provide us with a sense of being heard and relief.
+Talking to someone about how you’re feeling can also be helpful.
+Often the process of talking about what has happened can provide us with a sense of being heard and a sense of relief.
 Many people carry this information or secret with them for many years.
 Talking with a professional can help us to view the experience within the context of when it occurred, and help us to process what may have happened.

 After speaking with a counsellor it felt good to finally get this out.
 It helped me to really put it behind me and not having distressing thoughts keep coming back.